Hubert Gough: Farming and business career

 Gough initially (August 1918) found that his recent "difficulties" in France would make it difficult for him to pick up company directorships.
 In October 1918 he attended an agriculture course at Cambridge University, most of the other students being wounded or invalided officers, and was there when the armistice was announced.
 In November 1918 he went on an expedition to Armenia, on behalf of a merchant banker, to investigate the affairs of a British company there.

-With four daughters to support, from the summer of 1920 (i.e. after his return from the Baltic) Gough attempted to earn his living as a pig and poultry farmer at Burrows Lea at Gomshall in Surrey.
+With four daughters to support, from the summer of 1920 (i.e. after his return from the Baltics) Gough attempted to earn his living as a pig and poultry farmer at Burrows Lea at Gomshall in Surrey.
 He also became a director of the Ashley Trading Company, initially selling US-manufactured wallpaper paste in Britain.
 In 1925–26 he bought land in Kenya with a view to moving out there, but thought better of it, in part because so much of his time was taken up with the affairs of Fifth Army veterans, and also because his farm in Surrey was not succeeding as he had hoped.
 He sold Burrows Lea in 1927.

 The reputation which Gough had won on his commercial trip to Baku in 1919 enabled him to obtain several directorships, including Siemens Brothers and Caxton Electrical Development Company.
 After the economic downturn, coupled with poor performance by junior managers, led to the bankruptcy of several smaller companies of which he was a director, he exercised a much more hands-on management than was normal for directors.
 His business interests included slate quarries in Wales and the supply of electrical equipment in Warsaw.
 He was also involved in the management and fundraising of King's College Hospital and St Mary's Hospital, London.
 As late as 1950, aged eighty, he was still chairman of Siemens Brothers, and a chairman or director of nine other companies.